mcarifio/bashenv/README.md

 # bashenv

-A low ceremony bash5 environment for personal customizations.
+A low ceremony bash 5 environment for personal customizations.
 And a horrible summary.

 ## <a id="summary">Summary</a>